 Getting people to use your app consistently can be a challenge, but extremely critical.
 After all, what’s the point in developing a mobile app if no one uses it?
-When users stick around on your mobile app for a long time, that’s called app retention.
+When users stick around on your mobile app for a long time, that’s called mobile app retention.

 If you observe the graph below, the number of new users acquired on Day 1 is projected at 91% and as time passes by the graph only dips at 31% on Day 7.
-On average, a mobile app can expect to retain only about 7.5% (approximately) of its users beyond the first month.
+On average, a mobile app notifications can expect to retain only about 7.5% (approximately) of its users beyond the first month.

 This is a big problem since it costs so much to acquire new users.
 According to Statista, the average cost to acquire a mobile app is almost $4.00.
 Statista’s research also showed this cost continues to climb.